-GCSA assisted three of the four approved petitioners;
+GCSA assisted three of the four approved petitioners

-The four new charter schools are:
+The four prospective new charter schools are:

 - Chattahoochee Hills Charter School.
 Located in South Fulton County, the school will serve students from Carroll, Coweta, Douglas, Fayette and Fulton Counties in grades K-8.

 - Cherokee Charter Academy.
 This will be the first charter school in Cherokee County and will serve students in grades K-8.

 - Georgia Connections Academy.
 This virtual school will serve students statewide in grades K-12.

 - Heritage Preparatory Academy.
 Located in Atlanta, the school will serve students in grades 6-8.